LoudDinosaur/Top-Courses/README.md

 # Top-Courses-App

-Top Courses is a responsive web application built with React that provides users with an easy-to-navigate platform for exploring and accessing various online courses.
+Top Courses App is a responsive web application built with React that provides users with an easy-to-navigate platform for exploring and accessing various online courses.
 This project focuses on delivering a clean, modern UI with real-time feedback and seamless browsing, leveraging React hooks and Tailwind CSS for a highly responsive and interactive experience.

 🚀 **Features**
 1. **Course Categories:** Browse through a wide range of course categories with a simple click.